dwmcrobb/mcloc/README.md

 And some sources (the patterns in the rules of flex source, for example) tend to throw a wrench in the mechanisms used by other tools.

+## Limitations

+Like all LOC counters that don't implement a full language front end, it is not always 100% accurate.
+But in the areas that are important to me in my own code (C, C++, flex, bison), it's more accurate than other tools I've tried.
+Your mileage may vary.
+If you find a test case where it gets lost, open an issue and I'll try to fix it (and create a unit test so it doesn't happen again).

+Mapping a file to a scanner is done via filename extensions (or regular expressions for a few cases).
+This is by design and it's highly unlikely I'll change it; all of my projects follow consistent naming conventions and my work is focused on languages where source files all have common extensions.
+The mappings can be configured in the configuration file.
+This is a design tradeoff that allows me to ignore files that don't match a naming convention instead of opening them and trying to figure out what they are.

+Of course this makes it unsuitable for some code bases, especially those that might have conflicting extensions (say perl and Prolog) and definitely those that have no filename extensions.